 the search for the Holy Grail model of Basketball analytics goes ever onward.

-Why not simply keep shooting independent of offensive rating (its result) and create a scoring system that conforms to basketball’s 2-point basic scoring system?
-BIER does this by letting the rebounding rate decide what to deduct for a missed shot and multiplying REB% by two to create 2-point values out of the percentages, similar to the Win Score/Game Score model used at Basketball-reference.com.
+Why not simply keep shooting independent of offensive rating (the result of shooting) and create a scoring system that conforms to basketball’s basic 2-point scoring system?
+BIER does this.
+How?
+By letting the rebounding rate decide what to deduct for a missed shot and multiplying REB% by two to create 2-point values out of the percentages, similar to the Win Score/Game Score model used at Basketball-reference.com.

 For example: The current league-wide rate that defenses rebound missed shots is 77.6%, the all-time high in the NBA.
 Because percentages are on a whole-of-one value, multiply .776 x 2 to conform to basketball’s 2-point scoring base and get 1.552 — this is the hit a shooter takes when missing a shot in the 2017-18 season.
 The defensive player who grabs the rebound is awarded (2 – 1.552 = 0.448), and the possession ends.
 Conversely, if the offense grabs the missed shot, the rebounder who saved the possession has effectively canceled out the missed shot, so that’s + 1.552 for the rebounding player.
 The -1.55 stays with the shooter as the possession continues.

 A -1.55 may seem like a big deduction for a missed shot, but with offensive rebounding at an all-time low, the numbers are merely a reflection of the game.
 Also, with a record number of 3-pointers attempted, there is often greater reward (3 pts) to go with the greater deduction for missing (-1.55), another appropriate reflection of the changing game.
 When the 3-pointer was little-used in the early 1980s and one-third of missed shots were rebounded by the offense, the scoring reward was almost always lesser (2 points) and so was the risk (-1.33 for a missed shot).
-A shooter who misses 2 out of 3 three-pointers in today’s game will end up in the negative, but that’s OK.
-The league 3-point average is at 36.1%, so the 33% three-baller is more likely than not digging his (or her) team a hole against the opponent’s better shooters.
+A shooter who misses 2 out of 3 three-pointers in today’s game will end up in the negative, but this is appropriate.
+The league 3-point average is about 36%, so the 33% three-baller is more likely than not digging his (or her) team a hole.

 In theory and in practice then, BIER mirrors what probably happened on the scoreboard during the game.
 It . . . makes . . . sense (and I can’t help but imagine Dean Oliver reading this someday, pausing now to sip his coffee, and coming to this same awesomely inescapable conclusion).

-In practice (using current league-wide numbers): if a shooter goes 3 out of 10 from 3-point-land, the shooter scores +7.782 in both PER and BIER (after a basic assist adjust, which will be covered in sections ahead) — but PER deducts only 5.9 for the misses to keep our volume shooter ahead + 1.88 even though the shooter is (probably) losing the game for his team.
-BIER deducts 7 x 1.55 for the misses = -10.85, leaving our volume shooter minus 3.07.
+In practice (using 2017-18 league-wide numbers): if a shooter goes 3 out of 10 from 3-point-land, the shooter scores +7.782 in both PER and BIER (after a basic assist adjust, which will be covered in sections ahead) — but PER deducts only 5.9 for the misses to keep our volume shooter ahead + 1.88 even though the shooter is (probably) putting his team at a disadvantage — playing losing basketball.
+BIER deducts 7 x 1.55 for the misses = -10.85, leaving our volume shooter in the negative (-.3.07).
 By then, the shooter is possibly on the bench or, if still in the game, being frozen out by his point guard, who’s looking for more efficient scoring.
 Kobe Bryant shot like this often, but Kobe got to the line 8-10 times a game in his prime and did a lot of other things on the court to help his Lakers win.
 Other so-called stars were not so active on the court, and PER helped the volume shooters of the deadball era (Kobe, Tracy McGrady, Paul Pierce, Michael Redd et. al) look a lot better on paper than they were.

 (Up until recently, the NBA used PER (aka EFF) as a featured stat on its own website, and journalists around the league began to follow suit.
 Thankfully, the NBA has adopted its own Player Impact Estimate (PIE) to replace PER/EFF as the featured advanced stat on NBA.com player pages.
 PIE is entirely different from BIER or PER, and is like the “Total Points of Awesomeness” system a friend of mine came up with a few years ago, where you add the good stuff in the box score, subtract the bad stuff and the result is the player rating.
 The NBA adds up a team’s Total Points of Awesomeness and expresses each player’s share as a percentage of team TPA.
 Not very scientific, undervalues missed shots, but still pretty cool.)